wkaisertexas/HIP/docs/how-to/cooperative_groups.rst

 Coalesced Groups
 ------------------

-Represents a active thread group in a wavefront.
+Represents an active thread group in a wavefront.
 This group type also supports sub-wave level intrinsics.

 .. code-block:: C++